Skippy33/personalSite/content/post/engineering/robotArms/index.md

 ## Takeaways

 1. Document everything while building, and keep a journal of ideas.
 This would have made it a lot easier to write this post, and it's an essential skill for actual engineering.
 I seem to enjoy recording and documenting in a markdown format like this website, so maybe that's how I should do it in the future.
-2. PETG is super flexible and not great for many engineering purposes.
-The arms sagged more than I'd expected.
+2. Plastic is flexible!
+Who'da thunk it.
+The lever forces on the arm made it sag more than I'd hoped.
 3. 3D printing is NOT the hammer for every nail.
 Building this from foam and/or aluminum extrusion would have been much lighter and more rigid.
 However, 3D printing **is** much easier, and amazing for prototyping.
 4. Actuation is hard.
 It's probably easier to put small motors wherever you need something to move and just run electrical lines.
 5. Think through the practical forces.
 How is something going to *feel*, how is it going to work, and assume that plastic parts aren't that strong.
 6. Leave more time than you expect to need.
 I started this project 6 months early, which gave me plenty of time to think it all through and fix issues before the final day.
 7. Test everything ALL THE TIME.
 8. Bring spares.
 No plan survives contact with the enemy, but planning helps you be prepared for *when* things go wrong.
-9. Rule of Cool trumps all in fiction, but reality has a low-tolerance policy when it comes to BS physics.
+9. Rule of Cool works in fiction, but reality has a low-tolerance policy when it comes to bad physics.
 10. Have realistic and stretch goals.
 From the very beginning, actuated hands were a stretch goal.
 When that didn't work out, I was able to revert to a "dumb" system that still looked cool.